-An ultra cream and cheesy low carb keto creamed spinach recipe!
+An ultra creamy and cheesy low-carb keto creamed spinach recipe!
 It’s packed with so much cheesy flavor, even the kids will be asking for seconds!

 There’s a very good reason this recipe for keto creamed spinach has been one of my most popular for years.
 Just one bite and you’ll quickly have a new favorite low carb side dish!

 It’s super easy to make, and it’s irresistibly delicious.
 Even kids love it!
 And who couldn’t use a new way to get kids to eat their vegetables?

 Personally, I’m a big vegetable eater.
 Spinach smothered in cream sauce is one of my favorite sides.

 But most creamed spinach recipes are made with a high-carb flour roux.
 This makes them difficult to enjoy if you’re trying to stay low carb.

 Thankfully, there is an easy way to transform this dish into a great low carb side.
 To make creamed spinach keto, a bit of cream cheese and heavy whipping cream is all you need!
 No flour necessary.